 The plan to capitalise on the team's success on the field and to build a new state-of-the-art 80,000 seater stadium was one that many saw as a no-brainer at the time, and it was intended that the club would continue to compete with clubs like Real Madrid and Barcelona, whilst also competing against Europe's elite in the Champions League.

-Work began on the stadium, but within two years, it was stopped due to a lack of funds, which left a half-built stadium, with no club playing in it.
-Since then, it has lay there, vacated.
-Under the ownership of Peter Lim, it is no nearer completion, with the club struggling on and off the field.
+Work began on the stadium, but within two years, it was stopped due to a lack of funds, which left a half-built stadium with no club playing in it.
+Since then, it has lain there, vacated.
+Under the ownership of Peter Lim, it is no nearer to completion, with the club struggling on and off the field.

 Will Valencia ever move into Nou Mestalla?